 Damages sought by SDCWA in connection with its claims for offsetting benefits credit under the Exchange Agreement exceed \$334.0 million for the six years (2015 through 2020) at issue in these cases.
 In the event that SDCWA were to prevail in a final adjudication of this issue, a determination of offsetting benefits credit due to SDCWA, if any, could impact the Exchange Agreement price in future years.

-Trial of the 2014, 2016 and 2018 cases occurred May 16 to July 1, 2022.
-Subsequent to the July 1, 2022 trial closing date of the 2014, 2016 and 2018 cases, the parties filed post-trial briefs on August 19, 2022.
-On September 14, 2022, the court granted in part and denied in part SDCWA's motion for partial judgment; the rulings did not resolve any claims or cross-claims.
-Trial closing arguments were held on September 27, 2022.
+Trial of the 2014, 2016 and 2018 cases occurred May 16 to July 1, 2022, and the parties filed post-trial briefs on August 19, 2022.